ViniciusLagoGehrke/React_MemoryGame/README.md

 ### The Next Mile

-- Apply unit tests and component tests using Jest
+- Apply unit tests and component tests using Jest.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts